Power Up Your Financial Compliance with

 • Over Rs 2 lakh was spent on a trip abroad: If you have spent more than Rs 2 lakh on travel abroad, either for yourself or another person, you must electronically file a tax return.

 • The cost of electricity exceeds Rs 1 lakh.
-In the event that your power expenses for the preceding year exceeded Rs.
-1 lakh, you are required to file a tax return.
+In the event that your power expenses for the preceding year exceeded.
+If your total deposits or expenses cross ₹1 lakh in a financial year, you’ll need to file your income tax return—even if your income isn’t taxable.

 • Over Rs 60 lakh is the business’s turnover.
 You must file a tax return if you are a business owner and your total sales, turnover, or gross receipts for the preceding year exceeded Rs 60 lakh.